 Australian Collaboration with eROSITA_DE

 The renewed partnership between the Australian astronomers, represented by the AAL (Australian Astronomy Limited) and the German eROSITA Consortium (eROSITA_DE) will provide exciting new opportunities for multi-wavelength astronomy projects across the southern sky.

 Following on the footsteps of our cooperation with the CAASTRO Consortium, a new MoU between AAL and eROSITA_DE has been signed, an agreement that covers all astronomers at Australian Institutions.

-With the successful launch of eROSITA onboard the SRG satellite on July 13, 2019, we have now completed the first Calibration and Performance Verification observations, with the first eROSITA all-sky survey that started on Dec 8, 2019.
+With the successful launch of eROSITA onboard the SRG satellite on July 13, 2019, we have now completed the first eROSITA all-sky survey.

 Here we provide the list of current and planned Australian surveys on the national and international facilities that provide data, which can be used for multi-wavelength collaborative projects.
 Such projects will be formally proposed to, approved by and monitored by a joint AAL/eROSITA_DE Management Committee, appointed according to the MoU agreement.